As Israel pounds Gaza, BBC journalists accuse broadcaster of bias

 Journalist and illustrator Mona Chalabi, who works for The Guardian US and freelances for The New York Times, posted on Instagram on October 18 that The New York Times has “consistently mentioned Israeli deaths more often than Palestinian deaths.
 What’s more, their coverage of Israeli deaths is *increasing* as more Palestinians are dying”.

-Meanwhile, at the Los Angeles Times, staffers who signed a protest letter in solidarity with Gazan journalists have been blocked from covering the war for three months, Semafor reported.
+Meanwhile, at the Los Angeles Times, staffers who signed a protest letter in solidarity with journalists in Gaza have been blocked from covering the war for three months, Semafor reported.

 According to the BBC’s rules on impartiality, editorial staff “should not participate in public demonstrations or gatherings about controversial issues”.